 Home Warranty Coverage: What It Is and How It Works

-Home warranties can be a great complement to a homeowners insurance policy, but you’ll need to read the fine print to make sure you’re getting the home warranty coverage you need.
+Home warranties can be a great complement to a homeowners insurance policy, but homeowners will want to read the fine print to make sure they’re getting the home warranty coverage they need.

 Q: My real estate agent has advised that I get home warranty coverage for a home I’m considering buying.
 It seems like a good idea since the home is older, but I’m concerned that there could be loopholes and it won’t cover a problem when one occurs.
 What does a home warranty really cover?